-Description of Violence Against Women Act (VAWA) activities, services, or programs:
+Description of Violence Against Women Act (VAWA) activities, services, or Supplement to HUD Form 50075-ST(1): Plan Elements programs:

 BHA staff provide information and referral services to victims of domestic violence.
 Periodic VAWA and domestic violence trainings have occurred and will continue to occur with both internal and external trainers.